igij01/CS-180-Group-Project-001-2/ProjectLayout.md

 # Rough Layout of Project 4 Option 2

 1. [ ] User Functionality - ___vacant___
-   1. [ ] Super class User
+   1. [ ] Super class placeholder User(buyer and seller inherit from user)
       1. include common data and methods that both buyer and the seller have
+      2. User should have number of messages in one of the field and a static public method to increment message as a user construct a new Message
+      3. Seller should have store array field
+   2. [ ] FullUser is a utility class that contains User. __This is the class that will interact with the user.
+So all functionality methods should be all public(besides helper methods)__
+      1. Fields: User, list of Conversations that this user is associated with. _TODO: someway to notify the target about the conversation_
+      2. login checks
+      3. registration check - check email, check duplicate username - need list of username - PublicInformation
+      4. message manipulation(create, edit, delete, print(as strings)
+      5. logouts(has to notify all fields that a user has loggout, serialize all data(_Can be implemented in Main.
+Awaits further discussion_)
+      6. Blocking: can be 2 arrays - one block, another invisible assoc. with a __protected__ method that checks whether a user is invisible to them
-   2. [ ] Buyer utility class(NOT Buyer.java) that takes in a buyer instance
+   4. [ ] FullBuyer utility class(NOT Buyer.java) that takes in a buyer instance
+      1. Method that return a list of stores for user to select - PublicInformation
+      2. Also can search for a specific seller (?WHAT?)
+      3. list of stores by number of messages received - PublicInformation
+      4. list of stores by the number of messages that particular customer has sent - PublicInformation
+      5. Sorting algorithm - should be in PublicInformation as well
-   3. [ ] Seller extends User(NOT Seller.java) that takes in a seller instance
+   5. [ ] FullSeller extends FullUser(NOT Seller.java) that takes in a seller instance
+      1. view a list of customers to select an individual to message - PublicInformation
+      2. Sellers should be able to search for a specific customer to message.
+(This is fine) - can be implemented in either pub / FullSeller
+      3. Data will include a list of customers with the number of messages they have sent
+      4. Most common words in overall messages
+      5. Sorting algorithm - should be in PublicInformation as well
 2. [ ] Message functionality - Yulin Lin
    1. [ ] Message portion
       1. [ ] Message Object each serves as basis of message transfer